 Information on why wedding photographers charge so much?

 Most couples will have a budget set for their wedding, this article is meant in no way to encourage breaking the budget, though it may help you decide to reappropriate funds.
 Though like most big projects, the budget can be all too often exceeded, partly because the cost is under estimated at time of planning.
 As with employing any trade persons, there are hidden costs in the industry, the price of a wedding photographer is not the take home pay, costs and tax have to be subtracted.
-According to Hitched.com the average fee for a UK wedding photographer is £1500-£2000 for full day coverage and digital image files.
+According to Hitched.com the average fee for a UK wedding photographer is £1500-£2000 for full day coverage and digital image files (Figures from 2019 survey).
 A rough guide is the cost of your photography should be about 10-15% of your wedding cost.
 Though you can spend anything from a £50 to £5000.

 It just depends on your personal situation and how important this aspect of the wedding is to you.
 So even if you are having a small, midweek wedding, it would be worth booking a professional photographer, most will have a more affordable option for short, off-peak assignments.
 Even taking this it all into account, the fee for one day of photography can be baulked at.
 However if you break down the cost of running a photography business and the time just one wedding absorbs, then most photographer fess can be seen as reasonable.